 When 13-year-old Brianna is ensnarled in the horrifying world of human sex trafficking, her Uncle Dre, a man with his own criminal past, scours the dark corners of L.A. determined to find her.
 Dre ultimately comes up with a daring plan that puts many lives in danger—including his own.
 But will he find Brianna before it’s too late?

-Read the Excerpt Below!
+Read an Excerpt Below!

 Brianna sat cross-legged in the middle of her bed, her thumbs rhythmically tapping the screen of her iPhone.
 She paused, then hit the Send button, firing off a text message.